Nickforall/ExFirebaseAuth/README.md

 # ExFirebaseAuth 🔥

 ExFirebaseAuth is a library that handles ID tokens from Firebase, which is useful for using Firebase's auth solution because Firebase does not have an Elixir SDK for auth themselves.
+ExFirebaseAuth also comes with some testing utilities that mock and generate ID tokens for your integration tests.

 [More information on how ID tokens work in Firebase Auth](https://firebase.google.com/docs/auth/admin/verify-id-tokens)